janosh/matbench-discovery/site/src/routes/paper/+page.md

 ### Why Materials Discovery?

+- cite @davies_computational_2016 to say of the $~10^{10}$ quaternaries identified as plausible using electronegativity- and charge-based rules, only $~10^5$ are known experimentally and $~10^6$ computationally

-Many technologies rely on specific material properties such as solar cells which need finely tuned band gaps, jet engine turbines which require good hardness and very high melting points, transistor gates which need dielectrics of exceptional polarizability to save power and allow further miniaturization, just to name a few.
+All our technologies rely on the ability to control specific material properties.
+Solar cells need finely tuned band gaps.
+Jet engines require hard materials with very high melting points.
+Transistor gates need dielectrics of exceptional polarizability and high band gap to save power and allow further miniaturization.
+Examples are as varied as our technology stack.
 The materials we have mastered define the technological abilities of our time, so much so that we name eras of human development after them (stone age, bronze age, iron age, silicon age).
 Besides entirely new technologies like superconductors, spintronics and quantum computing, discovering new materials and new ways of tuning their properties enables civilizational advancements such as waste reduction, water purification, and energy generation and storage.
 Global warming puts particular urgency on advances in solar cells, batteries, turbines and other energy devices.

 ### Why machine learning?

 Since its inception, science has undergone several paradigm shits.
 In the beginning, the empirical phase saw scientists conducting simple experiments to probe reality.
 It was followed by the theoretical phase that saw the rise of physical laws with incredible predictive power.
 The last century saw the rise of the simulation, the 3rd paradigm of science which revolves around recreating the salient feature of a physical system of interest on a computer as efficiently as possible to probe its behavior.
 Finally the 21st century has brought about the 4th data-driven phase of science.
+This latest addition to the computational toolbox is powered by statistical models that learn from existing knowledge to arrive at new insights via shortcuts that rely on pattern in the data rather than reductionist bottom-up reasoning about features of reality.

+Yet despite the powerful tools brought about by the traditional empirical, theoretical, and computational paradigms of science, to this day materials discovery still requires labor-intensive experimentation, complex and expensive calculations, or trial-and-error methods to discover new materials.

-This latest addition to the computational toolbox is powered by statistical models that learn from existing knowledge to arrive at new insights via shortcuts that rely on correlations in the data rather than a reductive bottom-up reasoning about features of reality.
-This is particularly attractive in the field of materials science as running density functional theory, one of the most powerful methods of the 3rd paradigm, for decades on large supercomputers all around the world has resulted in huge databases on computed material properties which are much to large for any human expert to leverage.
-ML models on the other hand are powerful tools for high-throughput novel materials discovery due to their ability to handle high dimensionality, large datasets, multiple objectives, uncertainty and noise, and sparse data.
+This makes any shortcuts ML can help uncover particularly attractive in the field of materials science where density functional theory simulations, one of the most powerful methods of the 3rd paradigm, running for decades on large supercomputers all around the world, has resulted in huge databases of ab-initio material properties.
+This is high-quality homogeneous training data ideal for training models.
+While too large for any human expert to leverage, ML models are powerful modeling tools to discover signals in the data too subtle for any human to uncover.

+For high-throughput novel materials discovery due to their ability to handle high dimensionality, large datasets, multiple objectives, uncertainty and noise, and sparse data.

 1. **Vast search space**: With ~100 elements and myriad compositional, structural, doping and defect degrees of freedom, the search space for novel materials is very high-dimensional.
 ML algorithms being orders of magnitude faster than simulation can explore larger chunks of this space and identify candidates that might have taken much longer to find using traditional methods.
 1. **Untapped value in existing data**: ML can handle very large datasets.
 With recent advances in automated experimentation and simulation, the amount of data available for materials discovery has grown to much more than any one expert can hope to absorb.
 Yet not too much for ML models which have shown the ability to condense a large chunk of the internet's text data into billions of parameters [cite GPT2/3 and other LLMs] which when probed correctly can reveal new patterns and relationships in the data that humans have missed.
 1. **Multiple objectives**: Materials applications often require finding specific combinations of properties in a material that can be anti-correlated such as high electrical conductivity and low thermal conductivity needed for thermoelectric devices.
 By carefully constructing their loss function, ML algorithms are good at handling multiple objectives and constraints.
 1. **Uncertainty and noise**: Experimental measurements have some level of noise and uncertainty.
-They can be highly sensitive to synthesis and processing conditions and fraught with outliers, making some data irreproducible and potentially confusing to a statistical model tasked to learn a map from input to non-unique output.
+They can be highly sensitive to synthesis and processing conditions and fraught with outliers, making some data unreproducible and potentially confusing to a statistical model tasked to learn a map from input to non-unique output.
 However, ML methods like learned-uncertainty aware loss functions [cite heteroskedastic loss from what uncertainties do we need], Gaussian Processes and Bayesian Neural Networks exist and continue to be developed to incorporate uncertainty directly into the model.
 This leads to more robust and more risk-aware interpretation of ML predictions.
 1. **Sparse data**: Experimental data is scarce or even non-existent in many regions of material space.
 Tools like active learning and generative modeling can chart a path into or generate synthetic data from such regions, even from only small amounts of experimental data.

 If used right, we believe ML can improve the speed, hit rate and computational efficiency of materials discovery.